About Big Sing Community

-Our Big Sing Community has grown out of singing camps
+The Big Sing Community has grown out of singing camps

 When we sit together, sing together, talk to and learn from one another

-Two sister events, Big Sing by the Sea (Forster, NSW) and Singing on Deerubbin Shores (Richmond, NSW), were born in 2017, initiated and driven by local Aboriginal community members, and are now also held annually.
+Two sister events, Big Sing by the Sea (Forster, NSW) and Singing on Dyarubbin Shores (Richmond, NSW), were born in 2017, initiated and driven by local Aboriginal community members, and are now also held annually.